 Featuring a new carbon-reinforced composite ring that ramps up forgiveness, TaylorMade utilizes the weight savings across the entire face to boost power without sacrificing carry distance.

-In this TaylorMade Stealth 2 driver review, we’ll take a deeper look at some of the new features you’ll find with the company’s latest driver, plus our thoughts on the alternative Stealth 2 models that could provide more benefit to your game.
+In this TaylorMade Stealth 2 driver review, we’ll take a deeper look at its features, plus our thoughts on the other Stealth 2 models that could provide more benefit to your game.
+We also compared other alternative drivers so you can choose what suits you.

 Taylormade Stealth 2 Driver